saic-iitmandi/sysadmin-test/2024-25/challenges.md

-# SysAmin Test 2024-25 Challenges
+# SysAdmin Test 2024-25 Challenges

 ## **Challenge 1 - Gain Access to a Remote**